Homeland defence is a subject that the United States has only recently woken up to.

-Small trailers that did not carry personel were also widely used.
+Small trailers that did not carry personnel were also widely used.
 A modern version might use materials such as fibre glass.

 Behind the limber was towed a trailer with an MG on an AA mounting and ammo, tripod and spares.
 A trailer mounting a .50 HMG could be used to deliver area and precision fire at long range.

 A similar rig could be used to carry a Carl Gustav MAAW and ammo, a M67 90mm RCLR or a 60mm mortar.

 Alternately, a hybrid formation might be adopted: Alpha, Bravo and Charlie sections of the platoon are horse-mounted.
 Each consists of two four-man marching details.
 The HQ section has a pair of HMMWVs or CUCVs and controls the platoon’s UAVs.
 The supply section includes a field kitchen.
 Delta section has a pair of HMMWVs or CUCVs, a HMG and an AGL.
 There is a GPMG, 60mm commando mortar for dismounted operation.
 Possibly a MAAW and/or a selection of LAW/M136 may be carried.

 Police forces such as the London Metropolitan Police have considerable experience in training horses to ignore such distractions as gunfire, firecrackers, bagpipes and to step over protesters lying on the ground.
 Military horses would obviously benefit from such training and it is possible that military mounted units could also be used for crowd control.